andres-fr/realtime-pose-estimation/assets/explorations.md

 # EXPLORATIONS

+## Changelog:

+### May 17

+* After few "raw" attempts, redesigned the student and dataloader to predict human segmentation masks.
+After a few tweaks, the `AttentionStudent` was able to capture both augmented train data and val with success.

+The results seem to show that the capacity is just OK for segm. masks (in terms of receptive field and resolution). attention may benefit from adding a few more maps to trim false positives, and also to avoid competing with the keypoint detector when modifying the mid stem.

+Detection seems to be in big need of capacity enhancement.
+Observing the results, it seems that the detector has several issues:

+1. It can't provide the spatial resolution needed
+2. All maps are similar: It can't distinguish them, particularly given the addition of the attention part.

+### May 18

+Increased capacity of keypoint pipeline using step nets.
+After training for a while, attention learned OK but KPs not.
+So Increased KP a little more, removed mid stem from attention optimizer, and passed KP detections through sigmoid(det/20) to try to emulate the success of the attention part.

+in 3 hours, the KP loss went from 0.8 to 0.72 while attention loss maintained.
+Maps look better, also in validation5000.
+So it seems that the attention part doesn't need to train the stem at this point.

+Since the attention has much more fpos than fneg, we go back to the multiplication schema.
+The network seems to be lacking a lot of spatial resolution and details, so we scale up the stem (after mult. by attention) and we concat the img before feeding the keypoint detector.

 ## Rationale

 The reasons are probably the target imbalances explained in the *SimplePose* paper, which heavily bias the model towards learning the background.
 Further reasons could be the student's lack of capacity or the inadequateness of the transfered stem.
-These are currently being explored:

-  * Init with kaiming uniform may help?
-What about multiplying the heatmaps by a constant to increase their importance?

 ## Open Items

 * Input/breakpoint function with timeout that optionally jumps into debugger every x steps.
 This would allow for interventions during long training sessions.

-* second distillation stage: first train the student body to map from stem output to augmented teacher/GT.
-Then replace with a smaller, non-fp16 stem that learns to map from HSV/LAB to stem output.

 ```
 from skimage.color import rgb2lab